NullVoxPopuli/lightspeed.ff/README.md

     T       search through your open tabs
     W       move current tab to new window
     <a-p>   pin/unpin current tab

-Using marks:

-    ma, mA  set local mark "a" (global mark "A")
-    `a, `A  jump to local mark "a" (global mark "A") ``      jump back to the position before the previous jump -- that is, before the previous gg, G, n, N, / or `a

 Additional advanced browsing commands: